MadratJerry/Algorithms/src/main/java/1 Fundamentals/1.1 Basic Programming Model/README.md

 ## Creative Problems

-_1.1.27_ **Binomial distribution.** Estimate the number of recursive calls that would be used by the method call binomial1(100, 50, .25) in [Binomial.java](https://algs4.cs.princeton.edu/11model/Binomial.java.html).
+_1.1.27_ **Binomial distribution.** Estimate the number of recursive calls that would be used by the method call binomial(100, 50, .25) in [Binomial.java](https://algs4.cs.princeton.edu/11model/Binomial.java.html).
 Develop a better implementation that is based on saving computed values in an array.

-[//]: #
-(TODO)
+Solution: Total call: `2^101 - 1`.

 ## Web Exercises